bacontime/games-mirror/rules/category-mahjong.md

   - Tiles for North, South, East, and West.
   - Tiles for Red, Green, and White Dragons.
 - And also 8 distinct tiles representing flowers or seasons.

+In addition to the games linked below, a set of Mahjong tiles is well suited to playing [3 player Crew](https://www.robertmwinslow.com/games/rules/tricktaking-thecrew-variants.html#3-player-challenge-variant-mahjong-compatible)